MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-user-assigned-identity.md

    :::image type="Active directory admin" source="media/create-user-assigned-identity/active-directory-admin.png" alt-text="Screenshot of the pane for Active Directory admin information.":::

 2. Select **Set admin**, and search for your MSI.
 This is the same MSI that you provided during the SCOM Managed Instance (preview) creation flow.
-You'll find the admin added to the SQL managed instance.
+You find the admin added to the SQL managed instance.

    :::image type="Azure Active directory admin" source="media/create-user-assigned-identity/azure-active-directory.png" alt-text="Screenshot of MSI information for Azure Active Directory.":::